cauliyang/cauliyang.github.io/content/posts/019-efficient-genoimc-interval-search/index.md

 I query every genomic interval of dataset A on dataset B, and the total overlapping genomic intervals is 35 032 849.
 As BEDTools and bedtk provide enrich features, I used subcommand coverage of BEDTools and subcommand cov of Bedtk to find overlapping intervals.
 Other tools are designed to the problem so that I do not need to use subcommand.
-I used hyperfine {{<cite  Peter2022  >}}, which is command-line benchmarking tool, to evaluate the performance.
+I used [hyperfine](https://github.com/sharkdp/hyperfine), which is command-line benchmarking tool, to evaluate the performance.

 For each tool, I warmed up the tool three times before executing it ten times.
 All experiments were run on a computer with macOS 12.6.6.3 2 21G320 arm64 and 32 GB of memory.